schrepfler/jira-maven-plugin/README.md

     </servers>

-Also, make sure your JIRA has SOAP access enabled.
+Also, make sure your JIRA has REST API access enabled.

 release-jira-version goal